LarsonLab/MRI-education-resources/_sources/Introduction.md

 1. Describe the concepts of polarization, resonance, and relaxation
 1. Describe how various types of MRI contrast are created
 1. Describe how images are formed
+1. Understand the most popular pulse sequences and their acronyms
 1. Understand the constraints and tradeoffs in MRI
 1. Manipulate MRI sequence parameters to improve performance
 1. Identify artifacts and how to mitigate them